Table of Contents

 - Before trying to post grades, make sure you followed the steps in the sections above to sync your roster and link your Gradescope assignment to Moodle.

 - Then open your graded Gradescope assignment.
-To do that, log in to Moodle and click the Gradescope activity link in your course, or log in to gradescope.com, click your course, and then click your assignment.
+To do that, log in to Moodle and click the Gradescope activity link in your course, or log in to the Gradescope website, click your course, and then click your assignment.
 If Gradescope is launching from Moodle, you may also need to click your assignment once your course opens in Gradescope.

 - With your Gradescope assignment open, expand the left sidebar (if it isn't already) and click Review Grades to take you to the Review Grades page.
 On the Review Grades page, click the Post Grades to Moodle button.
 A dialog box will appear explaining how grades will be pushed from Gradescope to Moodle.
 In the dialog box, click Post Grades.
 Posting grades to Moodle will post the numerator (student score) and denominator (max possible score) of the student's final assignment scores to the Moodle assignment.
 Only grades for fully graded submissions (which have a checkmark in the Graded column on the Review Grades page) will be posted.If grades aren't posting: Re-sync the roster > Click Post Grades to Moodle again.
 If that doesn't work, email firstname.lastname@example.org.